Soenario: Early life and education

 Soenario Sastrowardoyo was born in Madiun, East Java, Indonesia, on 28 August 1902.
 He was the eldest son, and the first of 14 children, of Raden Mas Sutejo Sastrowardoyo, a wedono of the Uteran District in Madiun, and Raden Ayu Ratna Suyati Sastrowardoyo (née Kartokusumo).
 In 1908, he entered the Frobelschool, the equivalent of kindergarten, in Madiun.
 At the school, he was taught by two teachers named Acherbeek and Tien.
 After he graduated from the Frobelschool, he entered into Europeesche Lagere School (ELS), a European elementary school system during colonial rule.
 There, he lived in the house of his grandfather, Sastrosentono.

 After completing his education at ELS, he continued his education at the Meer Uitgebreid Lager Onderwijs (MULO), the equivalent of Junior High School during colonial rule.
 He only attended for a year, before transferring to the Rechtshoogeschool in Batavia, the equivalent of Vocational High School.
 At Rechtshoogeschool, he lived at the house of his uncles, named Kusman and Kunto, studied both the French language and law, and became a member of the Jong Java association.

-After he finished his education at the Rechtshoogeschool, he continued his studies in theNetherlands.
+After he finished his education at the Rechtshoogeschool, he continued his studies in the Netherlands.
 Going there by boat to Genoa, then continued his journey by train to Brussels, Belgium (staying there overnight), before going to The Hague and changing trains to Leiden.
 In Leiden, he was accepted into the University of Leiden, studying at the Faculty of Law.
 During his time in Leiden, he was active in the management of the Perhimpoenan Indonesia association and was elected as secretary.
 Together with his colleagues there, Sunario formulated the outline of the association's direction which became known as the 1925 Political Manifesto.
 He received his diploma from Leiden on 15 December 1925, which was signed by Professors Cornelis van Vollenhoven and Nicolaas Johannes Krom.